HexiDev/planka-mcp-kanban/README.md

 - [ ] Add support for file attachments on cards
 - [ ] Implement card task lists with completion tracking

-**⚠️ Note:** Label assignment is not supported due to a bug with the Planka API.
+**⚠️ Note:** Label assignment to as card is not supported due to a bug with the Planka API.

 ## License
 MIT